csc-training/geocomputing/README.md

 # Geocomputing using CSC resources

 This repository contains examples for use of different geospatial applications.
-Many of the examples are for [CSC supercomputer Puhti](https://docs.csc.fi/computing/systems-puhti/) but may also be helpful for other systems (or your own computer).
-Please find a list of all geospatial software that is available on Puhti in [CSC docs](https://docs.csc.fi/apps/#geosciences).
+Many of the examples are for [CSC supercomputer Roihu](https://docs.csc.fi/computing/systems-roihu/) but may also be helpful for other systems (or your own computer).
+Please find a list of all geospatial software that is available on Roihu in [CSC docs](https://docs.csc.fi/apps/#geosciences).

-## Puhti
+## Roihu

 ### R
 * [Overview](./R/README.md)
-* [Puhti](./R/puhti) - serial/array/parallel processing with R.
+* [Roihu](./R/roihu) - serial/array/parallel processing with R.
 * [R for LiDAR data](./R/R_LiDAR): lidR and rlas
 * [Working with Allas data from R](./R/allas)
 * [Reading NLS topographic database geopackage with R](./R/geopackage)